AditLuthra/makrx-ecosystem-unified/ERRORS_AND_GUIDANCE.md

 ---

 This document should be updated as errors are fixed or new ones are found.
 Address the most critical errors (those that block builds or break core features) first.
+For environment setup and service ports, see `docs/README.md` and `docs/REPOSITORY_OVERVIEW.md`.

 ---